hth313/OS4/doc/semimerged.rst

 when we are entering a semi-merged argument and will ensure the display looks right and the program memory is written to in the correct way, forming the text literal and also prune it if the default argument is entered.
-Second, it will display semi-merged program lines in the decorated fashion, which happens when we are not entering an argument.
+Second, when not entering a program step it will display semi-merged program steps in the decorated fashion.

 Dual arguments
 --------------